uibcdf/Study_Group_MMGBSA/README.md

   author's family name and the publicacion year.
 This way, the thesis written by John Doe in the year 2020 will be referred as 'Thesis:Doe2020'.

-- The papers' list found in the file 'HISTORY.md' is a tentative guide.
-Week by week the file has to be updated if additional papers were read.

 - Don't be shy to share ideas and doubts either in the issues board or in the discussions area.
 It is good to have a written history of the learning process.

-- After reading a document, open a new issue in this repository with the its keyword as title and three or four lines giving a breaf summary the paper with those ideas you want to highlight.
-After that, tag the issue with those words that describe the document.

 ## Tips for the young researcher.